DAO (Decentralized Autonomous Organization): How Decentralized Gove…

 Open a Free Demo Account

-The concentration of treasury value in a small number of DAOs identifies a power law distribution where the largest protocols (Uniswap, MakerDAO, Aave) hold the majority of decentralized capital.
-Voter participation rates often fall below 10% because token holders face low incentive to participate in proposals that require time investment without direct financial rewards, which reverses the democratic intention of DAOs.
+Treasury value follows a power law: a handful of protocols (Uniswap, MakerDAO, Aave) hold most of the decentralized capital and the long tail holds very little.
+Voter turnout is usually low because token holders face little incentive to spend time on proposals that carry no direct reward, which quietly reverses the democratic intention of DAOs.
 This dynamic creates an asymmetry where engaged minority holders determine outcomes while the silent majority of token holders do not vote.

 Key Takeaways